accordproject/techdocs/docs/tutorial-latedelivery.md

 ![Advanced-Late-4](assets/advanced/late4.png)

 This is because the `Test Sample` relies on the `Grammar` text as a source of truth.
 This mechanism ensures that the actual contract always reflects the template, and remains faithful to the original legal text.
-You can, however, edit the `Grammar` itself to change the legal text, thereby creating a new template.
+You can, however, edit the `Grammar` itself to change the legal text.

 Revert your changes, changing the word `timely` back to the original word `delayed` and the parsing error will disappear.